repengine/pulse/docs/sprint0_module_analysis/pipeline_evaluator_py.md

 *   **More Extensive Intentions:**
     *   The TODO in [`__init__`](pipeline/evaluator.py:16) suggests an intention to interact with a simulation client, which is not currently implemented.
-    *   The TODO in [`evaluate`](pipeline/evaluator.py:110) to call `simulation_engine.simulate_forward` indicates a planned but missing step for a more comprehensive evaluation process, possibly involving running simulations with proposed changes.
+    *   The TODO in [`evaluate`](pipeline/evaluator.py:110) to call `engine.simulate_forward` indicates a planned but missing step for a more comprehensive evaluation process, possibly involving running simulations with proposed changes.
     *   The TODO in [`evaluate`](pipeline/evaluator.py:111) about incorporating historical forecast data suggests a broader scope for evaluation and training feedback loops.
 *   **Logical Next Steps:**
     *   A mechanism to apply or manage the [`proposed_rule_changes.json`](pipeline/rule_proposals/proposed_rule_changes.json:1) (as noted in [`evaluate`](pipeline/evaluator.py:88)).